 Microsoft Search Network is a part of your consumers’ life, powering the devices, apps, and websites they use every day and meeting them where they need it most.

-Your advertisements could display at the top or bottom of Bing, Yahoo, and MSN search results.
+Your advertisements could be displayed at the top or bottom of Bing, Yahoo, and MSN search results.
 You can also target your adverts based on geographic regions, times of day or week, and even demographics.

 Comments are closed.